World Math Days and Month

 As the world celebrates World Maths and Pi Day on March 12th and March 14th, April is also Mathematics and Statistics Awareness Month.
 To celebrate these special occasions, the Muslim Heritage website would like to draw your attention to the invaluable, but often overlooked, contributions of mathematicians from non-European civilisations, in the areas of Algebra, Arithmetic, Geometry and Trigonometry, to name but a few.

 In order to highlight such contributions, Muslim Heritage has compiled a series of articles on illustrious mathematicians such as Muhammad ibn Musa Al-Khwarizmi, who amongst his many accomplishments made unique advances in algebra; Omar al-Khayyam is renowned for his developments in cubic equations; Abd Al-Hamid Ibn Turk who made substantial developments to algebra; Ali Al-Qushji, who established his own school and educated brilliant scholars such as Milla Sari Lutfi during the Ottoman Empire.
 The development of Arabic maths was carried on in close interaction with the mathematical traditions of previous cultures.
 The mathematicians of Islam drew on the treatises of Greek scholars such as Euclid, Archimedes and Apollonius.
-They also knew and used some of the results of the early classical period of Indian mathematics, such as those of Aryabhata, Varahamihira and Brahmagupta.
+They also knew and used some results from the early classical period of Indian mathematics, such as those of Aryabhata, Varahamihira, and Brahmagupta.

 To draw attention to these scholars and to others as well, we list below some of the papers published on our website: